wjsimon/sesh/README.md

 ####

 **This is a prototyping library I created for personal use.
 It strongly correlates with how I code, and therefore, many features of ASP.NET Controllers are not yet supported.
 Feel free to add to the project by opening issues and/or corresponding pull requests.**
 **For now, there's no further documentation.
-To get more information on how certain features work, you'll have to dig through the source.
-You can also shoot me a message here and I'll do my best to help out.**
+To get more information on how certain features work, you'll have to dig through the source or open an issue if uncertain.**